dataloop-ai-apps/dataset-cleanup/README.md

 -   **Dataset Actions**: Manage blurred or sharp images accordingly to ensure dataset integrity.

 With these functionalities, the Data Cleanup App simplifies the process of maintaining high-quality datasets, making it an essential tool for any data-driven project.

+## Technical Details: Similarity and Anomaly Detection

+### Similarity Calculation

+The similarity detection uses a hierarchical navigable small world (HNSW) index from the FAISS library for efficient similarity search.
+Here's how it works:

+1. Feature vectors are normalized using L2 normalization to ensure all vectors have unit length
+2. An HNSW index is created with the following parameters:
+    - 32 connections per layer
+    - Absolute inner product metric for similarity measurement
+    - efSearch parameter of 50 for search accuracy/speed tradeoff
+3. For each feature vector, the 150-nearest neighbors are found
+4. Clusters are formed by grouping vectors that have similarity scores above the specified threshold
+5. Clusters are sorted by size and filtered to only include clusters with the minimum required size
+6. Items that have already been assigned to a cluster are excluded from subsequent clusters to avoid overlap

+### Anomaly Detection

+Anomalies are detected using a distance-based approach:

+1. The same HNSW index and normalized vectors are used as in similarity detection
+2. For each vector, its distance to its nearest neighbor is calculated
+3. Items are considered anomalous if their distance to their nearest neighbor is greater than the specified threshold
+4. This effectively identifies vectors that are "isolated" in the feature space, indicating unusual or unique items